mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 #### Triangulation of the cell network

 The changes in aspect ratio of cells and tissue correspond the pure shear that we term shear.
-The tissue decomposition into each type of cellular contributions is obtained by the triangulation method that we published elsewhere (Etournay *et al.*, 2015).
-Here, we show the triangulation of the cell network.
+The tissue shear decomposition into each type of cellular contribution is obtained by the triangulation method that we published elsewhere (Etournay *et al.*, 2015).
+Here, we show a triangulation of the cell network.

 ```r